cosmos/sdk-tutorials/connecting-to-testnet/building-binary.md

 gaiad start
 ```

 Your node should start syncing and over time will catch up with the network.
-By default, your node's RPC should be accessible on [http://localhost:26657](http://localhost:26657) and API on [http://localhost:1317](http://localhost:1317).
+By default, your node's RPC is accessible on [http://localhost:26657](http://localhost:26657).